Ask a question

 Maybe question, maybe comment.
 Last week I was a bit concerned about the communication about vegetation removal near homes in high-risk areas.
 It would be very easy to read that and conclude this will mandate clear-cutting virtually all trees from fairly dense row-house properties, notably in Green Mountain but in other similarly high-risk areas.
 Last year read all the CWPPs in Jefferson County (!) and I am nearly certain at least the one in my area and possibly all of them specified that (paraphrased here) defensible space becomes impossible in urban neighborhoods.
 Which seems to contradict the communication we received last week calling for (as I recall) 4' of nothing flammable around the perimeter of a home and a far greater buffer (50'?
 30'?) of no trees.
 Future communications should clarify the City of Lakewood position on this point.

-Brian2019 asked about 1 month agoGood morning,
+Brian2019 asked 3 months agoGood morning,

 We appreciate your familiarity with the Community Wildfire Protection Plans and the thoughtful perspective you bring to this issue.